peppyhop/shop-search/.llm/context.md

 - **Middleware Support**: Request/response interception
 - **Event Hooks**: Lifecycle event handling

-This technical context provides the foundation for understanding and extending the shop-search library codebase.
+This technical context provides the foundation for understanding and extending the shop-client library codebase.